Working hard or hardly working (from home)

 • Be prepared to work all day without power.
 Thanks to laptops having built-in batteries, most of us can work for a few hours without power.
 It’s even smarter to have a backup power source of some sort.
 Depending on your location and living arrangements, this could be anything from a high-capacity portable backup battery to a portable generator.
 If you're a Mac user you've surely noticed that some programs begin to severely lag when on low battery.
 I keep a large battery charged and ready to go so that I’m not at the mercy of a power grid I don’t control.

 • Put aside some money for emergency repairs.
 Even if your company will reimburse you for repairs, you’ll want to have some funds set aside to replace or repair your workstation if necessary.
 As a remote worker, it could take a few days to a week to have a new laptop provisioned by your company.
 Being prepared will get you back on your feet in the event your furry best friend knocks a cup of coffee across your home row.
+For security and peace of mind, ensure your email systems are protected using SPF, DKIM and DMARC protocols.
+These help protect against email spoofing and phishing attacks, which can easily go unnoticed in remote settings.

 Personal Connections: They Still Matter